Multifactor Authentication (MFA) FAQ

 What different options do I have for MFA?

-There is also an authenticator app that is not tied to your phone number and can be used on WiFi.
+We prefer the use of an authenticator app that is not tied to your phone number and can be used on WiFi.
 The app can be installed on smartphones or tablets and can be put on more than one device.

 Another more advanced method is to use a USB security key.
 The key is inserted into the computer or device you are logging into college systems from and will act as a verification method.